USS Chivo: Argentine service

 The submarine was transferred (sold) to Argentina, under terms of the Security Assistance Program on 1 July 1971.
 She served in the Argentine Navy (Armada de la República Argentina) as ARA Santiago del Estero (S-22), the third submarine to be named in honor of Santiago del Estero Province.
 This submarine played a minor role in the Falklands War.
 She had not participated in exercises since 1980, her sonar had been removed in 1981, and she had been decommissioned in September 1981.

-By the start of the Falkalnds War on 2 April 1982, Santiago del Estero could not submerge, but she could still move on the surface.
+By the start of the Falklands War on 2 April 1982, Santiago del Estero could not submerge, but she could still move on the surface.
 The British had no satellite technology at the time and eventually got the aid of the United States, which had available three satellites.
 One was of the HEXAGON/KH-9 type, launched on 11 May 1982, which had the problem that the film had to be ejected towards the Earth and picked up near Hawaii, and then transported by air towards the continent.
 The other were two KENNAN/KH-11, the most modern in the world, and could pass the encrypted information directly to a station in the US and from there it would be transmitted to the headquarters in Northwood, UK.
 In April, the United States had the KH-11/4 moved away from its orbit above the USSR and this satellite was observing Argentine bases both in the continent and the islands.
 Once received, he information was passed from Northwood to both Task Forces in the South Atlantic: TF 317 (Surface fleet) and TF 324 (submarine fleet); the latter commanded by Admiral Peter Herbert.
 The British had put the emphasis on the four Argentine submarines, as well as on Argentina's sole aircraft carrier ARA Veinticinco de Mayo (V-2); the latter was detected navigating south of Gulf San Jorge.
 However, Santiago del Estero (S-22), which was believed to be non-operational at the time, could not be seen since 21 April.
 The Argentine Navy knew about the satellite technology monitoring the mainland, and the submarine, which was not capable of submerging, had been towed by night toward Puerto Belgrano Naval Base, and there she was successfully camouflaged between two transports.
 The information was very important for the British; since after the capture of Santiago del Estero′s sister ship ARA Santa Fe (S-21) at South Georgia, during Operation Paraquet, there were only three Argentine submarines, and it was necessary to find where the Argentine submarines were, as to prevent attacks on British submarines by mistake.
 It took until 28 May for the American-British satellital technology to find Santiago del Estero.
 She was seen in the base together with two old World War II American destroyers, one modern Type 42, and the only aircraft carrier, in a day in which weather conditions made possible for the satellite to effectively distinguish them.